Best Medicare Advantage Plans in North Carolina (2026)

 Compare Total Costs, Not Just Premiums

-A $0 premium plan might cost you $3,000 yearly in copays and deductibles.
+A $0 premium plan may still cost you $3,000 yearly in copays and deductibles.
 Calculate your real annual costs by adding medication expenses and specialist visit fees.
-Some plans charge $50 monthly premiums but save you money through lower out-of-pocket costs.
+Some plans charge $50 monthly but save you money through lower out-of-pocket costs.

 3. 3